A focus on strong performance

 Only one set of premiums if you have insurance.

 Search for your lost and unclaimed super today, and consolidate with us to start enjoying the benefits.

-2. Before you consolidate your super accounts, consider if the timing is right and if you will lose access to benefits such as insurance or pension options, or if there are any fee or tax implications.
+2. Before you consolidate your super accounts, consider if the timing is right and if you will lose access to benefits such as insurance or pension options, or if there are tax implications.